12 Things You Need to Stop Paying For

 - Museum tickets: Don't pay for admission to museums.
 Most museums offer free entry at least once a month.
 To find out which museums offer this freebie, you can search around the web by typing in the name of the city or museum and the keywords "free admission."
 Or you can check out SavvyCities; select the city you live in, then click the "attractions" tab and the "museum free days" option for a listing of museums that offer free admission.

-- Baggage on board: If you have the right carry-on luggage, you won't have to check in your excess baggage and pay those pesky fees again.
+- Baggage on board: If you have the right carry-on luggage, you won't have to check in your excess baggage and pay any fees.
 Get a carry-on that airlines will accept, and learn how to pack light.

 - Texts: If you opt for a smartphone, then you can download one of the free texting apps such as WhatsApp to your phone, so you won't have to pay for texts.